DavidJKTofan/davidjktofan.me/content/post/cloudflare-data-localization/index.md

 4. Protect end-user's privacy with **IP obfuscation**

+* * *

+### Encryption Key Management

+Organizations may choose to use either **Keyless SSL** or **Geo Key Manager** to ensure that their SSL/TLS keys do not leave the European Union (EU) – this is a standard use case.

-### Keyless SSL
+#### Keyless SSL

-_[Keyless SSL](https://www.cloudflare.com/ssl/keyless-ssl/) allows security-conscious clients to upload their own custom certificates and benefit from Cloudflare, but without exposing their TLS private keys._
+_[Keyless SSL](https://www.cloudflare.com/ssl/keyless-ssl/) "allows security-conscious clients to upload their own custom certificates and benefit from Cloudflare, but without exposing their TLS private keys."_

 ![How Keyless SSL Works Diagram](/media/Cloudflare/keyless-ssl-diagram-how-keyless-ssl-works.svg) _<caption>Image source: [Overview of Keyless SSL](https://www.cloudflare.com/ssl/keyless-ssl/).</caption>_